-It was with St. Thomas Aquinas in the 13th century that this belief really started to get widespread traction.
+This belief really started to get widespread traction with St. Thomas Aquinas in the 13th century.
 He argued that suicide nullified a person’s relationship with God by violating His dominion over the person’s life.
 In Medieval times, the corpses of those who suicided were desecrated and weren’t permitted a Christian burial, and their property was confiscated.
 This was based in both law and common practice.

 Aquinas’ beliefs eventually made their way into English common law.
 A BBC article says that at that time, “For a death to be declared a ‘Felo de se’, Latin for ‘felon of himself’, an old legal term for suicide, it had to be proved the person was sane.”
 It was only if the person was proven to be sane that they were denied a Christian burial.
 Whatever that ended up looking like in practice, the idea that mentally-ill-person-suicide would not have been a felony is quite interesting.

-Wikipedia, citing a couple of what appear to be high quality sources, says that the punishment for suicide in a 1670 ordinance by King Louis XIV of France was:
+Wikipedia, citing what appear to be high-quality sources, described this punishment for suicide in a 1670 ordinance by King Louis XIV of France:

 With Great Britain’s prolific colonization, the influence of Aquinas’ beliefs became even more widespread after the Middle Ages.

-This was the first I’d ever read about the origins of suicide stigma, and I actually find the lack of linkage to mental illness rather fascinating.
-It’s also an interesting example of how problematic quirks of English common law were able to get flung far and wide.
+This was the first I’d ever read about the origins of suicide stigma.
+The lack of linkage to mental illness is actually rather fascinating.
+It’s also interesting how problematic quirks of English common law were able to get flung far and wide.

 The UK decriminalized attempting suicide in 1961, and Canada followed in 1972.

-It’s difficult to find a clear date for the U.S., presumably because it’s covered by state rather than federal law.
-According to a 1914 article in the Virginia Law Review, at that time, New York, North Dakota, and South Dakota had statutes making attempted suicide a felony.
+It’s difficult to find a clear date for the U.S., presumably because it falls under state rather than federal law.
+According to a 1914 article in the Virginia Law Review, attempting suicide was a felony in New York, North Dakota, and South Dakota.

 Maryland was the last state to finally clear out straggler colonial legislation around suicide.
 In 2019, the state passed House Bill 77 repealing the piece of law that criminalized attempted suicide.
-According to the Washington Post, this law had been adopted from English common law back when Maryland was still a British colony.
+According to the Washington Post, this law dated back to Maryland’s time as a British colony.

-Attempting suicide was illegal in India for over 150 years under section 309 of the Indian Penal Code, with a punishment of up to 1 year in prison.
+Attempting suicide was illegal in India for over 150 years under section 309 of the Indian Penal Code.
+The associated punishment was up to one year in prison.
 This was introduced under British rule in 1860.

 While it’s positive that India has done something, the penal code section that made attempting suicide wasn’t repealed; it was simply shuffled off to the side with a notwithstanding clause.
 And “unless proved otherwise”?
 Is that really a door that needs to be left open?

 A review in the International Journal of Law and Psychiatry of suicide laws around the globe found that, in 2015, 25 out of 192 independent countries and states have laws against attempted suicide.
-An additional 20 countries follow Sharia law, which allows for the punishment of suicide attempts, although suicided isn’t mentioned explicitly.
+An additional 20 countries follow Sharia law, under which suicide attempts can be punished, although suicide isn’t mentioned explicitly.